DefactoSoftware/devblog/_posts/2014-03-05-how-to-make-your-e2e-tests-more-dry-and-modular-with-page-objects.markdown

 ```
 As you can see I repeated some concepts discussed earlier like importing the
-pageObject and instantiating it. i also show some examples as to how to access
+pageObject and instantiating it.
+Here are some other examples as to how to
-various methods and elements inside the pageObject.
+access various methods and elements inside the pageObject.

 #### adding a mock Module contained in a pageObject
 ```javascript